Health insurance exchanges: What you need to know

 - By mailing in an application downloaded from www.HealthCare.gov

-How can I find out if I'm eligible for Medicaid or financial assistance?
+How can I find out if I'm eligible for free or low-cost coverage or financial assistance?

+Programs that offer free or low-cost coverage include Medicaid and the Children's Health Insurance Program (CHIP).
 Eligibility for Medicaid has been expanded in many but not all states.
-You can find out if you qualify for Medicaid or financial assistance at www.HealthCare.gov, by telephone (800-318-2596) or with the help of a trained counselor (LocalHelp.HealthCare.gov).
+You can find out if you qualify for Medicaid, CHIP or financial assistance at www.HealthCare.gov, by telephone (800-318-2596) or with the help of a trained counselor.
+You can find counselors at https://localhelp.healthcare.gov.

 I have health insurance through my employer.
-How will the exchanges affect me?
+Can I sign up for a marketplace plan?

-If you're eligible for job-based insurance, you can still look into the insurance plans offered through an exchange.
-But you won't qualify for lower costs unless the insurance offered by your employer is unaffordable or doesn't meet minimum requirements.
+If you're eligible for job-based insurance, you can still look into the insurance plans offered through the marketplaces.
+But you won't qualify for lower costs unless the insurance offered by your employer is unaffordable or doesn't meet certain standards.

-If job-based insurance from your employer costs more than 9.5 percent of your annual household income, you may be eligible for a tax credit.
+If job-based insurance from your employer costs more than 9.56 percent of your annual household income, you may be eligible for a tax credit.
 Check with your employer's human resources department if you have questions.
-The same is true if you receive retiree health insurance benefits.

-Do the plans offered through exchanges have copays and out-of-pocket costs?
+Do marketplace plans have copays and out-of-pocket costs?

 Yes.
-As with all health insurance plans, the plans offered through the exchanges have some out-of-pocket costs and copays.
+As with all health insurance plans, these plans have some out-of-pocket costs and copays.
 You can compare plans to see what the costs are likely to be for you.

 How do I know if the plan I select will let me continue to see my doctor?